Sugar Maple Tree Tapping

 MAKING 100% PURE, SINGLE SOURCE MAPLE SYRUP

 Brantview Farms Maple uses a Leader evaporator to make maple syrup.
 An evaporator consists of two or more large, specially designed pans that are filled with sap that is gathered.
 These pans are heated with propane heat, which causes the sap to boil.
 As it boils, some of the water in the sap turns to steam, which rises out of the family sugar camp.
 The sap becomes thicker and sweeter.
 Brantview's team watches the boiling sap very carefully because it could easily burn in the evaporator.
 As the sap thickens, it gets hotter.
 The maple syrup is ready when its temperature reaches seven degrees Fahrenheit above the boiling point of water.
 This process requires a lot of time and energy, because it takes about 40 gallons of sap to make just one gallon of pure maple syrup!
 The boiling sap is tested with a hydrometer to determine if it is maple syrup.
 When it is thick enough to be maple syrup, it is filtered in a filter press to take out “sugar sand” which accumulates as sap boils.
 Sugar sand is just minerals and nutrients that concentrate as the excess water is boiled away.
 If it is not filtered out, the maple syrup will appear cloudy.
+Sugar maple tree tapping and the boiling process is hard work with an amazing and sweet reward!

 THE FINAL PRODUCT